 Please note: This event is for senior small charity staff members or Trustees only.
 On booking, you will be asked to pay a £50 deposit to secure your place.
 During Small Charity Week the Trustees of the FSI are donating the normal £15 booking fee usually charged for events organised and run by the FSI.
 You will therefore receive a full refund of your £50 deposit within 5 working days of the event as set out within our cancellation policy.

-Policy Day will offer small charities across the UK the chance to meet and engage with policy makers, commissioners and influencers to discuss the issues affecting them in their local areas.
+Policy Day offered small charities across the UK the chance to meet and engage with policy makers, commissioners and influencers to discuss the issues affecting them in their local areas.